spondonit-spn13/laravel-backblaze-b2/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/marcandreappel/laravel-backblaze-b2.svg?style=flat-square)](https://packagist.org/packages/gliterd/laravel-backblaze-b2)

 ## Description

-Visit [your Backblaze B2 dashboard](https://secure.backblaze.com/b2_buckets.htm) and get your account id and application key.

 This package allows Laravel 9 to use Backblaze B2 buckets as filesystem.
 It uses the [Backblaze B2 SDK](https://github.com/gliterd/backblaze-b2) and the [Backblaze Flysystem Adapter](https://github.com/marcandreappel/flysystem-backblaze) to communicate with the API.

 ## Installation

-For Laravel 9 and beyond, install it with Composer:
+For Laravel v9 and beyond, install it with Composer:
 ```shell
 composer require marcandreappel/laravel-backblaze-b2
 ```

-For legacy Laravel (versions 6 to 8):
+For legacy Laravel (v6 to v8):
 ```shell
 composer require "marcandreappel/laravel-backblaze-b2:^1.4"
 ```

 ## Configuration
 In your `config/app.php`, add to the list of service providers:

 ``` php